ioBroker/ioBroker.socket-classes/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
 * (foxriver76) fixed crash on invalid patterns with js-controller version 5
+* (bluefox) extended the getObjects function with the possibility to read the list of IDs

 ### 1.1.5 (2023-03-13)
 * (bluefox) Added command `name`